 Who doesn’t like to enjoy good food and drinks?
 Well, I do.
 And if you do keep reading because I’ll take you to the best events of the Guelaguetza to enjoy one of the best foods in the world, the oaxacan food.
 Oaxacan food is a mixture of colors, smells and flavors, it’s a mixture of ingredients from native lands and from a lot of foreign lands.
 So that makes it one of the best in the world, all of it is fresh and delicious.

 Delight your palate with the mixture of flavors that Oaxaca has for you in the Guelaguetza.
 Guelaguetza is about sharing, and we are ready to share the best of our gastronomy in this week.
-Therefore at the Llano Park, from the 14th to the 25th of July from 12 to 20 hrs the food craving week will be waiting for you with a great variety of dishes.
+Therefore at the Plaza de la Danza, starting the 17th of July, from 11:00 to 22:00 hours.
+The food craving week will be waiting for you with a great variety of dishes.

 If you don’t go to enjoy these dishes, then you will be missing the best dishes of one of the best cuisines in the world.
 During this week some dishes that you can enjoy are: tlayudas, quesadillas, tejate, empanadas and much more!